 You are known as the ‘responsible person’.
 If there’s more than one responsible person, you have to work together to meet your responsibilities.

-The Fire Safety Order also applies if you have paying guests, for example if you run a bed and breakfast, guesthouse or let a self-catering property.
+for example if you run a bed and breakfast, guesthouse or let a self-catering property.

 As the responsible person you must:

-- carry out a fire risk assessment of the premises and review it regularly ( must be done by someone whom is deemed as competent to do so)
+- carry out a fire risk assessment of the premises and review it regularly (must be done by someone whom is deemed as competent to do so)